Plant-based leather: Sustainability

 Both Mahi brand cork leather and HZcork brand leather have a sustainable production process.
 When done correctly, the oak is not harmed when the bark is harvested; additionally, a single cork tree will produce usable bark for over 200 years.
 The process of turning bark into leather does not involve toxic chemicals nor does it emit pollution; cork trees also do not release harmful chemicals when burned.
 The downside to the use of cork leather are that it is not as durable as animal leather, and despite being one of the most environmentally friendly plant-based leathers, it is underutilized by fashion companies due to its unique texture.

+Grape leather

+Grape leather is a plant-based leather made from grape pomace, a by-product of winemaking, combined with other agricultural products.
+The company Vegea was founded in 2015 by Francesco Marlino and produces a grape leather called GrapeSkin.
+It is highly biodegradable.

 Mushroom leather

-Mushroom leather is a plant-based leather made from mycelium, the vegetative filaments that make up the branches of fungi.
+Mushroom leather is a non-animal leather made from mycelium, the vegetative filaments that make up the branches of fungi.
 Mushroom leather was first developed in 2013 by Philip Ross and Jonas Edvard and called MYX, which was made from the waste of the oyster mushroom industry.
 About 280 e3m2 of mushroom leather is produced per year, at an average of $50.00 per square foot ($540.00 per square meter).
 Current mushroom leather producers include Mylo by Bolt Threads, MycoWorks, which patented their product in 2015, and MuSkin.
 Mushroom leather is primarily produced in Indonesia.